kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 	// - If an Always taint is added to the Machine, the taint will be added to the node.
 	// - If an Always taint is removed from the Machine, the taint will be removed from the node.
 	// - If an OnInitialization taint is changed to Always, the Machine controller will ensure the taint is set on the node.
-	// - If an Always is removed from the node, it will be re-added during reconciliation.
+	// - If an Always taint is removed from the node, it will be re-added during reconciliation.
 	TaintPropagationAlways MachineTaintPropagation = "Always"

 	// TaintPropagationOnInitialization means the taint should be set once during initialization and then